ARCY4104 Advanced Methods in Archaeology

 - Honours core unit in Archaeology [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) grant application and (2) participation.
+- Indicative assessments in this unit are as follows: (1) essay and (2) lab assignments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.